skrusche63/spark-arules/README.md

 > Apache Spark is a fast and general engine for large-scale data processing and is up to 100x faster than Hadoop MR in memory.

 The increasing number of associated projects, such as [Spark SQL](https://spark.apache.org/sql/) and [Spark Streaming](https://spark.apache.org/streaming/), enables Spark to become the future  Unified Data Insight Platform.
-With this perspective in mind, in this project we have integrated recently published Association Rule algorithms with Spark.
+With this perspective in mind, we have integrated recently published Association Rule algorithms with Spark.
 This allows for a seamless usage of association rule mining either with batch or streaming data sources.

 ### Top-K (Non Redundant) Association Rules